 What did surprise me was that I was not reading about it in the obituary columns.
 Our hero, it seems, was being paid $69,500 a year.
 I would have thought that any man who'd just lost nearly seventy grand per plus a parking space would kill himself out of unsupportable grief.
 Had he been a legislator or member of the state school board, I would have attributed his failure to off himself to plain lack of imagination.
 Instead, I realized, he chose to go on living because salaries in that astronomical range are not that hard to come by in Springfield these days.

-In a world which does not blanch at paying a Ph.D. in education $97,800 a year plus benefits (as the present state school superintendent is paid), salaries paid to department heads and legislative liaisons and research staffs and top policy analysts and the like may seem modest enough.
-Lawrence is hardly the first statehouse journalist to raise an eyebrow at pay patterns; a few years ago the State Journal-Register's Al Manning (who died and went to San Diego only to walk again among the living—they are no longer running—at the Illinois attorney general's office as a press secretary making nearly $43,000 per year) similarly questioned their propriety.
+In a world which does not blanch at paying a Ph.D. in education $97,800 a year plus benefits (as the present state school superintendent is paid), salaries paid to state department heads and legislative liaisons and research staffs and top policy analysts and the like may seem modest enough.
+Lawrence is hardly the first statehouse journalist to raise an eyebrow at pay patterns; a few years ago the State Journal-Register's Al Manning similarly questioned their propriety, but that before he began making his living at the Illinois attorney general's office as a press secretary making nearly $43,000 per year.

-The governor, school board, and others responsible for setting executive and academic pay standards profess themselves helpless victims of market pressures.
-Their argument goes like this: 1) Government needs talented men and women; 2) the private sector does too, therefore; 3) public salaries must be kept roughly on a par with pace-setting private sector salaries in order to get and keep good people.
+The governor, school board members, and others responsible for setting executive and academic pay standards profess themselves helpless victims of market pressures.
+Their argument goes like this: 1) Government needs talented men and women; 2) the private sector does too, therefore; 3) public salaries must be kept roughly on a par with pace-setting private sector salaries in order to get and keep good people in public service.

 Still more to the point is the fact that the rewards of public service are only partly material.
 What does a job as a deputy assistant something-or-other mean to a damp-eared college grad?
 It can't be just the money after all; a really hot young talent wouldn't move to Springfield for a hundred grand.
 What he does get is worth much, much more.
 He gets to boss people around, including some who are older than he is.
 He gets his own business cards.
 People feel compelled to laugh at his jokes (even if they are making better ones behind his back).
-He gets to pose as well-informed before a press CORPS which doesn't know the difference.
+He gets to pose as well-informed before a press corps that will take seriously whatever nonsensical things he says.
 He is listened to, courted, deferred to, seduced.
 He gets to park close to the door, send memos, see his name on reports he didn't have to write, maybe even ride in helicopters with the governor, all this while his classmates from pre-law days are still learning how to rig old ladies' wills.
 He is too inexperienced to quite realize that his authority derives entirely from his position and not his person.
 Pay?
 He ought to pay the state to have so much fun.